Two people killed, around 40 buildings destroyed by Nashville tornado

-(Reuters) - A tornado struck Nashville, Tennessee in the early hours of Tuesday morning, killing at least two people and destroying around 40 buildings, police and firefighters said.
+(Reuters) - A tornado struck Nashville, Tennessee in the early hours of Tuesday morning, killing at least two people, destroying around 40 buildings and leaving tens of thousands of people without power.

 The Metro Nashville Police reported bit.ly/2PHXpM2 two fatalities in the East Nashville region.
 The Nashville fire department said it was responding to reports of approximately 40 structure collapses around Nashville.